The 2018 Sewing Trainee Graduation

 These ladies have worked hard to learn new skills, prepare for careers as seamstresses, and for many of them, this is the biggest educational accomplishment of their lives!
 They are filled with hope and the promise of a better tomorrow.
 We are honored to play a small part in what God is doing in their lives – it really is Sew Powerful.

-We are praying that God will provide the funding to hire these trainees as full-time sewing cooperative employees.
-Each of them has expressed a deep desire to join the sewing cooperative – and if we had the funding to offer them jobs – they would be thrilled.
-Adding them to the team would give us 20 paid seamstresses.
-It would also give us the capacity to make 900 more reusable hygiene pads a month, (10,800 a year) which would help 5,000 girls stay in school.
+We are thrilled to announce that we reached our campaign goal to add the trainees to the sewing cooperative.
+Adding them to the team gives us 20 paid seamstresses.
+It also gives us the capacity to make 900 more reusable hygiene pads a month, (10,800 a year) which will allow us to help 5,000 girls to stay in school.

-Donate Today: The best way to support this effort is to sign up as an Atelier Angel or upgrade to a higher level.
-Your monthly pledge of $19, $29, or $49 will help us plan for the long-term support.
-If you would like to upgrade from one level to a higher level, you can learn how to do that here.
+It’s Not Too Late To Donate: It’s not too late to support the campaign.
+Your monthly pledge of $19, $29, or $49 will help us fully fund the program for the long-term.
+Give Today.
 Sew Powerful’s overhead rate was less than 4% in the most recent accounting year – and we are committed to extreme frugality!

 Meet The Seamstresses